 Both types of home equity loans are considered second mortgages, as they’re additional loans taken out on a property in secondary position to the first – primary – mortgage on your home.
 A home equity loan can be with the same lender as the first mortgage holder or a different one.
 While interest rates are still low with a home equity loan, they’re higher than first mortgage rates since a first mortgage always takes repayment priority over a second mortgage, which makes a second mortgage riskier for lenders.

-Home equity loans are considered second mortgages, as they’re additional loans taken out on a property in secondary position to the primary mortgage on your home.
-As a result, rates are a little higher because the risk to lenders is greater for a second mortgage
+Important: Home equity loans are considered second mortgages, as they’re additional loans taken out on a property in secondary position to the primary mortgage on your home.
+As a result, rates are a little higher because the risk to lenders is greater for a second mortgage.

 Home equity loan vs HELOC key features